Mailman (City Letter Carrier)

 It's not automatically held on Saturday for businesses unless the business is closed or has no place to leave the mail when the office is closed.
 This is how I believe it works though I have no businesses on the route I deliver so I can't say for sure.
 The letter carriers in the office where I work who have many businesses on their route generally get to the residential portions earlier on Saturday so your observation would be correct.
 Scott, I'd say you've made a very good observation.
 Thank you for writing an email to jobstr for Letter Carrier.
 If I had businesses on my route and were able to leave the mail in a safe place even if the office were closed on a Saturday, I may try to deliver it so I wouldn't have has heavy of a mail load for Monday.

-Asked by Me over 7 years ago
+Asked by Jessica about 7 years ago

-Asked by Chuck about 8 years ago
+Asked by Jamie almost 8 years ago